zhou-lab/biscuit/README.md

 # biscuit
-a little tool for bisulfite data
+a little tool suite for bisulfite data